Resurgent Wilson loops in refined topological string

-Furthermore, these trans-series are closedly related to the perturbative series via Stokes transformations, so that much information of the trans-series can be extracted from the perturbative series $\varphi$.
+Furthermore, these non-perturbative corrections are closedly related to the perturbative series via Stokes transformations, so that much information of the non-perturbative corrections can be extracted from the perturbative series $\varphi$.
 For instance, the non-perturbative \emph{action} $\CA_*$ that determines the magnitude $\re^{-\CA_*/z}$ of the non-perturbative correction is given as singularities of the Borel transform of the asymptotic series, while the \emph{coefficients} in the non-perturbative corrections, together with the coefficients of the Stokes transformations known as the \emph{Stokes constants}, can be read off from the large order asymptotics of the perturbative coefficients.
 These data are sometimes collectively called the resurgent structure.

 The resurgence method was first applied to study the perturbative free energy $F(t;g_s)$ in topological string \cite{Marino:2006hs,Marino:2007te,Marino:2008ya,Marino2009,Pasquetti2010} as an asymptotic series in the string coupling constant $g_s$, and a rich structure of non-perturbative corrections was discovered.